ProAvia/OFPXF/v1/readme.md

 ## Date and time

 All date and time values within the document have to be in and are treated as `UTC` unless otherwise specified.

-The format needs to match [ISO 8601 as described in the XSD reference](https://www.w3.org/TR/xmlschema-2/#dateTime).
+The `dateTime` format needs to match ISO 8601 as [described in the XSD reference](https://www.w3.org/TR/xmlschema-2/#dateTime).
+The `time` format needs to match ISO 8601 as [described in the XSD reference](https://www.w3.org/TR/xmlschema-2/#time)

 ## Validation